IllinoisLegalAidOnline/ilao-documentation/docs/source/cms_law_tracker.rst

 On a nightly basis, the system will send an automated email to anyone listed in the configuration.
 The notification will include:

-* Any bill that has a status of Open and either a past or upcoming (+60 days) effective date
+* Any bill that has a status of New or Open and either a past or upcoming (+60 days) effective date
 * Any bill that is New